rorm-orm/docs/docs/dorm/model_declaration.md

 ### Additional information

-- the tablename is derived from --- TODO
-- column `id` is added by default by inheriting `Model`, adding another primary is possible with the `@primaryKey` annotation.
+- the table name and column names are by default derived from the source code names (identifiers).
+They are converted into `snake_case` for all DB operations.
+    - column names can be overriden using the `@columnName("...")` attribute.
+- to be a valid model, you need to define some `@primaryKey` or `@Id` field.

 ## Annotations